-But you should also resist moving your piercing around with your tongue too.
-It will be tempting to wiggle it around and run your tongue over the frenulum area.
-But you need to fight that urge because if your piercing is being moved around a lot, it’s going to take longer to heal.
+In addition, you should resist moving your piercing around with your tongue as well.
+It will be tempting to wiggle it around and run your tongue over the frenulum area, but you need to fight that urge because if your piercing is being moved around a lot, it’s going to take longer to heal.

 When it is healing, you’ll want to skip mouthwash because it will burn like crazy and make the piercing pain seem like a walk in the park.

 You should continue to brush your teeth twice a day because you don’t want to end up with a cavity just because you got a smiley face piercing.
-But because regular minty toothpaste can seem way too hot for your piercing, you should look for a milder flavor.
+On the other hand, because regular minty toothpaste can seem way too hot for your piercing, you should look for a milder flavor.
 You can find bubblegum flavors of toothpaste if you look in the children’s section of the toothpaste aisle.

 You’ll also want to cut back on hot or spicy foods for the first few weeks too for the same reason.
 That feeling of heat on your fresh piercing may leave you in agony for a few minutes.
 It’s way easier to lay off the hot sauce and the spices.
 Eating those things can be really painful on your piercing so you’ll want to avoid them for a while.

 Acidic foods, like tomatoes and oranges, can also sting your smiley piercing as it heals so you’ll want to pass on those for a couple weeks as well.
 Think about how much it hurts to eat an orange when you have a sore in your mouth – it’ll feel like that, but a little worse if you do it after you’ve had a recent piercing.